 The McMichael Canadian Art Collection stands alone as the only publicly funded fine art gallery in the nation that focuses on Canadian art and the Indigenous art of our country, both historical and contemporary.
 The permanent collection consists of over 6,500 artworks by Tom Thomson, the Group of Seven, their contemporaries, and First Nations, Métis, Inuit and contemporary artists who have contributed to the development of Canadian art.
 The McMichael is also the gallery of record for works on paper from the Inuit community of Cape Dorset, as we are the custodians for the Cape Dorset archive, totalling more than 100,000 artworks.

 Virtually all of our collection is publicly listed.
 To search for a particular artist or work, you can use our e-museum search engine.
-Search the collection now.
+However at this time our collection is undergoing maintenance please check back again at a later time.
 Our Library and Archives are also an incredibly valuable asset which you can search both in person and online.
 Click here to learn more about our Library and Archives.

 The collection started by Robert and Signe McMichael in 1952, when the couple purchased land in the village of Kleinburg.
 Moved by the natural environment, the McMichaels began collecting works of art by Tom Thomson, the Group of Seven and their contemporaries, who also drew inspiration from the natural landscape.
 In 1965, when they offered their home and artwork to the Province of Ontario, their collection comprised 194 paintings.